networksetcetera/LODS/README.md

 Changed from .NET to Python
 Platform has to be Linux

-also installed node.js with chocolaty option
+also installed node.js with chocolatey option